luckypoem/moesocks/README.md

 * Start a local node inside the firewall:

         moesocks -m local -c config.json
-* Now you have a socks5 proxy running inside a firewall using port `localPort`.
+* Now you have a socks5 proxy running inside the firewall using port `localPort`.
 * The above commands can be shortened to: `moesocks -m remote` and `moesocks`.

 Features